 For iPhone and iPad

-- Launch the App Store on your iPhone or iPad (iOS 13 and later required).
+- Launch the App Store on your best iPhone, like the iPhone 13 or iPad (iOS 13 and later required).

 Tap on Arcade in the bottom menu bar.